Skip to main content

 5 mentions Positive Neutral Negative

-• “The performance can be shaky, but since the gameplay is not majorly affected by drops in framerate for a few seconds, I can personally gloss over that.”
+• “Okay, I give you that, the performance can be shaky, but since the gameplay is not majorly affected by frame rate drops for a few seconds, I can personally gloss over that.”

-• “The only performance issue is when the lighting effects hit, which causes my PC to scream in agony.”
+• “Only performance issue is when the lighting effects hit, which causes my PC to scream in agony.”

-• “Patients are invisible, I can't play in full screen because of the stuttering and frame skipping, and not to mention the book really needs a redesign.”
+• “Patients that are invisible, can't play in full screen because of the stuttering and frame skipping.”

 • character development